vertocode/vuetage/README.md

 ## Contributing

-We welcome contributions from the community.
-Please see our [CONTRIBUTION](docs/CONTRIBUTION.md) for more information.
+Contributions from the community are highly valued.
+Please review our [CONTRIBUTION](docs/CONTRIBUTION.md) for more information.